timurb/autowesnoth/README.md

 1.2.
 Iteration over lines from WML file using [Java Stream API](https://dev.java/learn/the-stream-api/) doesn't seem to be viable: Stream API is apparently quite different to iterators in Python and Ruby - Java streams can be parallelized and otherwise modified and this requires quite different coding practices (seem to be overweight for a simple file parsing).
 In Ruby/Python iterators is mostly a different syntax for loops while Java streams are different.

 1.3.
 Java has iterating `for` loop format which worked quite fine for that task.
 For storing the data I had to create an object for storing the WML tags and attributes according to [spec](https://wiki.wesnoth.org/SyntaxWML).
 No semantic processing is done, just an AST is built.

 1.4.
-Creating unit object from the AST - in progress.
+Refactoring with IDE is fantastic.
+Static types push me to creating classes for all objects I use (which is fine) - in Ruby/Python I'd probably have less types.